Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Theoretical Analysis of Flow Map Models

 \subsection{Suboptimality of direct training}

 Unlike Eulerian distillation, direct training does not guarantee convergence to the optimal flow map.
 Consider the direct training objective using the conditional velocity:

-By defining the velocity error as \(\Delta v=v_t(x_t|x)-v^*_t(x_t)\), we can rewrite the objective in the form of Eulerian Distillation:
+By defining the velocity error as $\Delta v=v_t(x_t|x)-v^*_t(x_t)$, we can rewrite the objective in the form of Eulerian distillation:

-by the law of total variance since other terms are independent of $x$, and $\mathbb E_{x|x_t}[\Delta v] = 0$.
+where the cross term vanishes, since $\mathbb E_{x|x_t}[\Delta v] = 0$ and the remaining terms are fixed given $x_t$.
 In this case, the second term can be represented as

 Under an independent coupling, the velocity error $\Delta v=v_t(x_t|x)-v^*_t(x_t)$ is typically nonzero.
-Consequently, unless $\|\nabla_xf_\theta(x_t;t,s)\|$ collapses to zero, the objective function inherently contains a larger variance term compared to that of Eulerian distillation.
+Consequently, unless $\|\nabla_xf_\theta(x_t; t, s)\|$ collapses to zero, the objective function inherently contains a larger variance term compared to that of Eulerian distillation.
 To minimize the overall loss, the optimizer faces a trade-off involving this variance.
-This introduces a bias that distorts the learned flow map towards becoming flatter by an external force $\Delta v_t = v_t - v^*_t\perp \nabla_xf_\theta(x_t;t,s)$.

-Note that for flow matching, even when the loss term \(\mathbb E_{x,z,t}[\|v(x_t|x) - F_\theta(x_t; t)\|^2_2]\) is decomposed as follows
+Note that for flow matching, even when the loss term $\mathbb E_{x,z,t}[\|v_t(x_t|x) - F_\theta(x_t; t)\|^2_2]$ is decomposed as follows

 The variance term, $\mathrm{Var}[\Delta v]$, is independent of the network.
 Therefore, it does not affect convergence to the global optimum.